 By Susan B. Curtis

-A lot of teachers are a little breathless these days, and not just because this school year started off at a fast gallop and hasn’t slowed since.
-Another challenge is the implementation of the Common Core State Standards, in various stages in 45 states and DC.
+A lot of teachers are a little breathless these days, and it’s not just the rush of a new school year.
+Another challenge is the implementation of the Common Core State Standards, in various stages in an ever changing number of states (4th story).
 How do teachers view the impact of the CCSS on instruction and assessment?
 And how do educators move ahead with this pressing assignment?

 Taking the Pulse of Teachers

-A 2012 online survey with 540 responding teachers by WeAreTeachers asked somewhat different questions.
-Well over half of the teachers surveyed taught in schools where the standards are being implemented this year or began last year.
+A 2012 online survey with 540 responding teachers by WeAreTeachers found that well over half of the teachers surveyed taught in schools where the standards are in various stages of implementation.
 Seventy-two percent felt ‘somewhat’ or ‘well’ prepared for the changes.
 About the same percent have received some standards related training.
 Most were concerned about having resources aligned to the CCSS, with 60% preparing some of their own materials as well as accessing other sources.
 The WeAreTeachers survey found that teachers “see several challenges to Common Core implementation, including their own understanding of the standards, student engagement, assessment, and lack of professional development.”
+A survey of Education Week subscribers found similar attitudes.

-Reporting on the 2012 MetLife Survey of the American Teacher released in February 2013, Ed Week’s Catherine Gewertz finds that teachers and principals are relatively positive about their ability to incorporate the CCSS into their teaching but are less confident that implementing the standards will boost student achievement.
-Elementary educators are more optimistic in this regard than middle and high school educators.
+Reporting on the 2012 MetLife Survey of the American Teacher released in February 2013, Ed Week’s Catherine Gewertz noted that teachers and principals were relatively positive about their ability to incorporate the CCSS into their teaching but are less confident that implementing the standards will boost student achievement.
+Elementary educators were more optimistic in this regard than middle and high school educators.
+In August 2013 Gewertz reported on one of a series of surveys of state education officials, administered by the Center on Education Policy, that showed professional development still lagging for many teachers and principals.
+She quoted from CEP’s report: “One of the most urgent challenges is to not only provide an adequate amount of CCSS-related professional development, but also ensure these services are of high quality.”

 A Quick Look at CCSS Origins

 For a quick review of the recent history of CCSS, Tom Vander Ark at Getting Smart reviews Robert Rothman’s book, Something in Common: The Common Core Standards and the Next Chapter in American Education.
-Vander Ark references Rothman’s August article in the Harvard Education Letter, ‘Nine Ways the Common Core Will Change Classroom Practice.’
-Robert Rothman is a senior fellow at the Alliance for Excellent Education.
+Rothman in a bit more detail explains the development of the Common Core standards and the possible impact of their implementation in a 2012 Educational Leadership article, A Common Core of Readiness.
+Rothman is a senior fellow at the Alliance for Excellent Education.
 Tom Vander Ark, author of Getting Smart: How Digital Learning is Changing the World and founder of GettingSmart.com, was formerly the executive director of education for the Gates Foundation.
 (For other views of the CCSS origins story, see some of the articles in the Concerns section below.)

 The Basics and Beyond

 Edutopia’s ‘Resources for Understanding the Common Core State Standards’ puts the copious CCSS online resources into a manageable order.
-Starting with selected links to the Common Core State Standards Initiative website, Edutopia continues with ASCD resources (some funded by a Gates Foundation grant) that include the new free-access EduCore site as well as upcoming and archived free webinars.
+Starting with selected links to the Common Core State Standards Initiative website, Edutopia continues with ASCD resources that include the EduCore site and the December 2012 issue of Educational Leadership that asks Common Core: Now What? and offers articles such as The Common Core Ate My Baby and Other Urban Legends by Timothy Shanahan, and Making the Shifts by Sandra Alberti.
+ASCD also provides upcoming and archived free webinars.

 Edutopia provides links to Hunt Institute videos and the grade level videos from the Teaching Channel (TCh).
 The introductory TCh videos show NYC classrooms – elementary and middle school – as they pilot the CCSS.
 The TCh videos also present brief interviews with the authors of the standards.
-You can also access TCh blog posts, notably “My 10 Greatest ‘Ah-ha’ Moments in Working with the Core.”
+In addition, Sarah Brown Wessling offers a series of videos which have garnered lots of comments.
+You can also access TCh blog posts, notably “My 10 Greatest ‘Ah-ha’ Moments in Working with the Core” by Wessling.

 Help for Parents